jac3km4/red4ext-rs/README.md

     }
     ```

-- **classes** should be represented as empty structs and implement `NativeRepr` with the native class name
+- **classes** should be represented as empty structs and implement `ClassType` with the native class name

-  <small>class types cannot be passed by value, they should remain behind an indirection like `Ref` or `WRef`</small>
+  <small>class types cannot be passed by value, they should always remain behind an indirection like `Ref` or `WRef`</small>

     ```rs
     struct PlayerPuppet;

-    unsafe impl NativeRepr for PlayerPuppet {
+    impl ClassType for PlayerPuppet {
+        // should be ScriptedPuppet if we were re-creating the entire structure type BaseClass = IScriptable;

         const NAME: &'static str = "PlayerPuppet";
     }
     ```